hunter-teacher-cert/reg_assignments-petertsun/02_data/README.md

 # Data Assignment

-Use a computer program or a spreadsheet program to plot children obesity over the past few decades.
+Wtite a computer program or use a spreadsheet program to plot children obesity over the past few decades.
 Research possible causes for the change in children obesity.
 Propose potential solutions to address children obesity.